-There is no way the boiler can be injured so easily as to fire up with no water in the boiler, or to allow the boiler to run dry and not shut off the fire.
+There is no way the boiler can be injured so easily as to fire up with no water in the boiler, or to allow the hoiler to run dry and not shut off the fire.
 In either case the boiler would be so heated as to cause it to leak.
 This would not cause a permanent injury to the boiler, but it means a repair job and possibly being towed home.

 When running on the road, the fusible plug, as mentioned elsewhere, will warn the operator when the water gets too low.
-But it would, of course, give no warning when firing up without water in the boiler.
+But it would, of course, give no warning when firing up without water in the hoiler

-Since the water used in the boiler is apt to contain more or less sediment, and always soluble inorganic impurities, the most common of which is carbonate of line, these solid impurities must of necessity accumulate in the boiler, unless the boiler is frequently blown off.
+Since the water used in the boiler is apt to contain more or less sediment, and always soluble inorganic impurities, the most common of which is carbonate of lime, these solid impurities must of necessity accumulate in the boiler, unless the boiler is frequently blown off.
 If the water used is quite clear and soft, blowing the boiler off twice or three times a week will do very well.
 If, however, the water is quite hard, it is desirable to blow off every day, if the car is being constantly used.
-If this matter of blowing off is properly attended to the boiler can be run continuously on very hard water with no injurious scaling or deposit.
+If this matter of blowing off being pumped into the boiler.
+When open, it is pumped back into is properly attended to the boiler can be run continuously on very the tank.
+By this means, the amount of water in the boiler is hard water with no injurious scaling or deposit

 When blowing off, do not continue until the pressure is reduced to zero, but close the valve as soon as the water is all out and the pressure has dropped about one hundred pounds.
-This is desirable in two ways: First, it leaves sufficient steam for running the car a short distance, if desired; and, secondly, when this steam condenses, it forms a small quantity of chemically pure water that falls to the bottom of the boiler and tends to redissolve any scale that has formed.
+This is desirable in two ways: First, it leaves sufficient steam for running the car a short distance, if desired; and, secondly, when this steam condenses, it forms a small quantity of chemically pure water that falls to the bottom of the boiler and tends to re-dissolve any scale that has formed.